cools9/CoolDB-docs/CONTRIBUTING.md

 ## Submitting a Pull Request

-1. **Open a Pull Request**: Go to the original LunarDB Docs repository and open a pull request from your forked repository.
+1. **Open a Pull Request**: Go to the original CoolDB Docs repository and open a pull request from your forked repository.

 2. **Describe Your Changes**: Provide a detailed description of your changes in the pull request.
 Mention any issues or bugs your changes address.